zalt00/Game2/README.md

  2. enter the command `venv`, make sure python 3.6+ is installed and in your PATH environment variable, it should setup the virtual environment and install the required packages

+Requirements:
+ - required packages are listed in `requirements.txt`
+ - these requirements are for the whole project, to launch the game you need only these packages:
+    - `pymunk`: physics engine powered with chipmunk
+    - `pyglet`: graphics engine powered with openGl
+    - `numpy`: scientific package
+    - `pyyaml`: small module to read yaml files

 Launchers:
  - `launcher.cmd`: classic launcher, cmd not hidden
  - `launcherwoc.cmd`: launcher without console, hides cmd